GeoVax Labs Inc. (GOVX) can excel with these strategies

 One of the most important indicators of GeoVax Labs Inc.’s future performance is equity, which can be evaluated using several well-rounded types of analysis and research techniques.
 The goal here is to ensure that your current return on equity of -132.20% is sufficient for you to turn a profit off your investment.
 Taking into account the quick ratio of the company, currently set at 9.50, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-For any stock, average volume can also provide valuable insight into volatility, and GOVX is recording 13.54M average volume.
-On a monthly basis, the volatility of the stock is set at 9.89%, whereas on a weekly basis, it is put at 11.96%, with a gain of 16.20% over the past seven days.
-Furthermore, long-term investors anticipate a median target price of $7.00, showing growth from the present price of $0.99, which can serve as yet another indication of whether GOVX is worth investing in or should be passed over.
+For any stock, average volume can also provide valuable insight into volatility, and GOVX is recording 6.29M average volume.
+On a monthly basis, the volatility of the stock is set at 10.18%, whereas on a weekly basis, it is put at 9.18%, with a loss of -9.42% over the past seven days.
+Furthermore, long-term investors anticipate a median target price of $7.00, showing growth from the present price of $0.89, which can serve as yet another indication of whether GOVX is worth investing in or should be passed over.

 How Do You Analyze GeoVax Labs Inc. Shares?